 As a reminder, instructions for the calculator are included on the “Instructions” tab.
 They look like this:

 Here are some more details on these assumptions that you need to enter – and how to enter them as accurately as possible:

 - Mortgage Interest Rate: Estimate your mortgage interest rate based on your credit score.
-Or, better yet, reach out to a bank and see what mortgage rate they offer you.
+Or, better yet, reach out to a bank or lender and see what mortgage rate they offer you.

 - Stock Market Return: Estimate what you think the stock market will return year over year.
 Historically, the S&P 500 has had an annual real return of +7%, and that is the default used here as well.

 - Annual Investable Income: Input your total investable income (after taxes), but excluding housing expenses.
 Otherwise stated, after paying for all of your expenses except housing, how much money do you have leftover to save, invest, or spend on housing?

-- Closing Cost %: What is a normal percentage to pay in closing cost or for a broker’s fee in your area?
+- Closing Cost %: What is a normal percentage to pay in closing cost in your area?
 As a buyer, this would include things like mortgage fees, attorney fees, appraisal fees, and title costs.

 - Property Taxes %: What is the property tax rate for the area you want to live in?

 - Rental Inflation Rate: Estimate how much you think rental costs will go up every year based on the area you want to live in.
 The default is 1%.

 - House Price: What is the price of the house you are looking to buy?
 You can tweak this up or down as you look at the results of the calculator and see what you can afford in terms of a total home purchase price.

 - Mortgage Length: What is the length of the home loan you wish to take out?
 15-year and 30-year fixed loans are both common, with most people opting for 30-year loans.

 - Homeowner Associate (HOA) Fees: Does the home you are looking at have HOA fees to cover community living fees (this is more common with apartments and condos)?